NovakVed/product-api/README.md

 | `/v1/products`       | GET    | Get all products                  | None           | None                       | None            |
 | `/v1/producs/{code}` | GET    | Get product by code               | None           | `code`                     | None            |
 | `/v1/help`           | GET    | Redirect to OpenAPI Documentation | None           | None                       | None            |

+### Test Endpoints

+You can use already created postman collection to test all of the above endpoints.
+Go to the `Postman` app and import `postman/product-api.postman_collection.json`.